 1.)
 Groups & singles

 Usually, star tortoises are peaceful animals and get along quite well in groups, but they should not be kept in too cramped conditions.
-Provide large outdoor enclosures for bigger groups.
+Provide large, well planted outdoor enclosures for groups.
 This allows animals to get away from each other when they desire some peace and quiet.

 Every tortoise group has its own dynamics depending on the tortoises' personalities.
 Some tortoises get along well and others don't.
 Males can also pester females incessantly.
 In that case, it's best to house males and females separately most of the time to avoid overstressing the females.

-Multiple star tortoise males and females can often be kept together, especially outdoors, if a large enough enclosure is provided.
+Multiple star tortoise males and females can often be kept together, especially outdoors, if a large enough enclosure with many hiding places is provided.
 The number of females should always exceed the number of males.
 The male to female ratio should be at least 1:2, but preferably 1:3, 1:4, or higher.

 Having more than one male in a group can stimulate breeding vigor due to the competition among males.
 However, in large tortoise groups, the strongest male can also dominate the other males and be the only one mating with the females.
 Separating large groups to smaller breeding units solves this problem (Lawkananda Burmese star tortoise breeding facility in Myanmar, TSA blog, Apr 2011).